blankaII/FTPwalk/README.md

 # FTPwalk
 Implementation of python `os.walk` for FTP servers.

+# SFTPwalk
-this version added SFTPwalk class
+SFTPwalk class is added to this distribution